I-2-6-12.Hearing Procedures — Hearing-impaired Claimant

 D. Written Notes

-If the ALJ believes the claimant is having difficulty lip-reading or understanding a particular question in sign language, or if real-time court reporting is not understandable, the ALJ must seek a more effective way to communicate with the claimant, such as a written note.
+If the claimant has difficulty lip-reading or understanding a particular question in sign language, or if real-time court reporting is not effective, the ALJ may choose to communicate with the claimant through a written note.
 If the ALJ uses written notes, the ALJ must read the notes into the record.
-If notes must be used frequently, the ALJ should adjourn the hearing and continue it at another time with a reliable method of communication.
-(See I-2-1-72, Interpreters — Hearing-impaired Claimant.)
+If the ALJ finds written notes are frequently needed, the ALJ will adjourn the hearing and continue it at another time with a more reliable method of communication.

-If the claimant objects to the accuracy and quality of the communication being provided, the ALJ must determine whether the claimant is receiving a full and fair hearing.
+If a hearing-impaired claimant objects to the accuracy and quality of the communication during the hearing, the ALJ must determine whether the claimant is receiving a full and fair hearing.

-If the ALJ concludes that the claimant is receiving a full and fair hearing, the ALJ must note the claimant's objections on the record, proceed with the hearing and address the objections in the decision.
+If the ALJ concludes the claimant is receiving a full and fair hearing, the ALJ must note the claimant's objections on the record, proceed with the hearing, and address the objections during the hearing or in the decision.

-If the ALJ concludes that the claimant is not receiving a full and fair hearing, the ALJ must adjourn the hearing and continue it at another time with a reliable method of communication.
+If the ALJ concludes the claimant is not receiving a full and fair hearing, the ALJ will adjourn the hearing and continue it at another time with a more reliable method of communication.